mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/cloud-provider-snapshot-restore-jobs/README.md

 ## MongoDB Atlas API Docs

-For more information about the Api refer to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Shared-Tier-Restore-Jobs)
+For more information about the API refer to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Shared-Tier-Restore-Jobs)

 ## Usage